Terencelisa/Wattpad/README.md

 - A dropdown menu will appear.
 Click on settings.
 ![Chrome install step 3](https://raw.githubusercontent.com/Terencelisa/Wattpad/89656f33f7203757c5a0620e066f5431a73e6b7c/Chrome3.png)

-- It will lead you to the settings page of chrome and from there, go to default browser and click on make default
+- It will lead you to the settings page of chrome and from there, go to default browser and click on make default.

 ![Chrome install step 4](https://raw.githubusercontent.com/Terencelisa/Wattpad/89656f33f7203757c5a0620e066f5431a73e6b7c/Chrome4.png)

 ## Troubleshooting & Frequently asked questions